truecharts/website/src/content/docs/guides/add-service.md

         protocol: tcp
 ```

 In most charts there are already predefined services.
-You can change them to your needs (Loadbalancer/ClusterIP).
-As well as adding additional ones.
-Just make sure to choose a unique name
+You can change them to your needs (e.g. Loadbalancer/ClusterIP) as well as adding additional ones.
+Just make sure to choose a unique name.

 ### Service requirements

 Please be aware that most apps already have a primary service named `main` and at least 1 primary is required.
-It's also important to note that all services added by the end user, should set `enabled` on all ports and services to `true`
+It's also important to note that all services added by the end user should set `enabled` on all ports and services to `true`.

 ## More info